Fast 800 Diet: What is the 800 Calorie Diet and is it sustainable?

 Stage 2: The New 5:2

-This stage introduces intermittent fasting by eating normally for five days a week and restricting calories on two non-consecutive days.
+This stage introduces intermittent fasting by eating normally (but maintaining the principles of a healthy diet) for five days a week and restricting calories on two non-consecutive days.

 On fasting days, calorie intake is typically reduced to around 800 calories, while the remaining days focus on balanced, nutritious meals.
 This allows more flexibility and is often easier to maintain.